motion/orbit/notes/next.md

   - This should let people set up an Orbit and share the config with friends
 - Hire
   - Find someone to work on the swift OCR system

-# October

-app platform

-- Able to make your own "Pages/Spaces/Homescreens"
-  - By default it splits them by Location in a new Pane for each App
-  - We can also have an example of Design blogs example
-- Continue on UI kit for apps
-- Get the basic app store in place
-- If Swift contractor works out integrate some OCR
-- Prep website for private beta launch

-# November

-Private beta

 # next